 - Hip Dysplasia: This is a common issue in bigger dogs; some get it as they grow up.
 However, hip dysplasia has also been common with Exotic Bullies, paired with bowed front and back legs.

-- Brachycephalic: Brachycephalic is a pathological condition that commonly affects flat-faced dogs, Exotic Bullies included.
+- Brachycephalic Syndrome: Brachycephalic syndrome is a pathological condition commonly affecting flat-faced dogs, including Exotic Bullies.
 Being short-nosed makes their airway obstructed and can sometimes cause respiratory problems.
-It is also a condition that may get worse through time, making it very challenging to take care of dogs with this health condition.
+It is also a condition that may get worse over time, making it very challenging to take care of dogs with this health condition.

 - Overheating: This is also connected to the Exotic Bully’s short-nosed face.
-They usually have a tendency of overheating and do not work well with warm or overheated areas.
+They usually have a tendency to overheat and do not work well in warm or overheated areas.
 This is something you may want to keep in mind if you are interested in owning one.

-How to Care for Your Exotic Bully’s Basic Needs?
+How to Take Care of Your Exotic Bully

 To many of us, bringing a new pet home instantly makes them a new member of the family.
-That is why it is very important to know how to properly take care and get along well with them.
+That is why it is very important to know how to properly take care of them and keep them happy.

 Here are some tips that might be helpful in that matter: